HOW TO GET STARTED

 Pay attention to what brands of kart are popular at the tracks and clubs you’re going to be racing at.
 Chances are that other racers have gravitated toward those specific brands because they work well at the track, or because there are nearby networks of dealers and shops that carry parts for them.

 You may see kart chassis for sale that are LTO (Left Turn Only).
-These are made specifically for speedway/oval racing and will not handle properly on a sprint karting road circuit like G&J Kartway.
+These are made specifically for oval racing and will not handle properly on a sprint karting road circuit like G&J Kartway.

-THE BRANDS
+THE CHASSIS BRANDS

 Karting brands and manufacturers can be a bit confusing to remember.
-The majority of the popular Sprint Karting chassis manufacturers are based in Europe and most manufacturers have a number of “sub-brands” that all come from the same factory and share the same parts.
-In the same way that General Motors may produce and sell cars under the Chevrolet, Buick, and GMC brand names, which share a pool of common parts under the hood, the OTK Group produces TonyKart, EOS, Kosmic, and Redspeed karts, which are functionally identical except for the color of the paint, which also share interchangeable parts.
-A list of the current major manufacturers is listed here, for your reference when looking at used models:
+Many popular Sprint Karting chassis manufacturers are based in Europe and many manufacturers have a number of “sub-brands” that all come from the same factory and share the same parts.
+In the same way that General Motors may produce and sell cars under the Chevrolet, Buick, and GMC brand names, which share a pool of common parts under the hood, the OTK Group produces TonyKart, EOS, Kosmic, and Redspeed karts, which are functionally identical except for the color of the paint, and which also share interchangeable parts.

 OTK Kart Group (Italy) - TonyKart, EOS, Kosmic Kart, Redspeed, Gillard, Exprit.